Wuhan Update: Denmark considers coronavirus quarantine camps

-The head of the Danish health authority Sundhedsstyrelsen Søren Brostrøm suggests the possibility of establishing coronavirus quarantine camps if risk increases in Denmark.
+The head of the Sundhedsstyrelsen health authority, Søren Brostrøm, suggests the possibility of establishing coronavirus quarantine camps if the risk increases in Denmark.

 Brostrøm proposes that if the number of Danes at risk of carrying the virus nears 100, Denmark may consider following the example of Germany, France and the UK, which have all designated isolation premises.